2014 Mitsubishi Mirage

-Reviewers say the 2014 Mitsubishi Mirage appeals to practical buyers with its low price, excellent fuel economy and long warranty, but rivals have better handling, more power and a lot more style.
+Reviewers say the 2014 Mitsubishi Mirage has some practical appeal because of its low price and long warranty, but rivals have better handling, more power and a lot more style.

 The 2014 Mitsubishi Mirage has a three-cylinder engine, and while reviewers say the Mirage is capable of achieving highway speeds, they also write that accelerating and passing requires some forethought.
 A few reviewers mention that the engine is loud, which is a common complaint about subcompact cars.
 A continuously variable transmission (CVT) is optional, though some test drivers note that the standard five-speed manual transmission makes better use of the engine’s power.
 Equipped with a CVT, the Mirage gets an EPA-estimated 37/44 mpg city/highway, which is superb for the class.
 Test drivers say the car’s small stature and tight turning radius make it easy to park.
 They also note that the Mirage adequately handles bumps, but is less composed around corners.
 None of the reviewers thinks the Mirage is particularly fun behind the wheel.